SushantKumarPandey/swiggy-clone/README.md

-This is just a clone resturant clone website for frontend useing css html reacht and so on..still in Progress
+This is a restaurant clone website designed for front-end development.
+It uses HTML, CSS, and Tailwind CSS, among other technologies.
+The project is still in progress, and I'm continually working on enhancements and features.
+Stay tuned for updates!